 1. Define Organizational and Employee Goals

-The first step in career mapping is understanding the organization’s long-term objectives and employees’ career aspirations.
+The first step is understanding the organization’s long-term objectives and employees’ career aspirations.

 - For Organizations: Pinpoint future staff requirements, business development areas, and essential leadership needs.